Tuesday, June 30, 2015

 3 EASY Steps to Shifting your JK or JKU to 4Lo

-Step 1: While in Drive shift your transfer case to 4Hi.
+Step 1: While in Drive shift your transfer case to 4H.

-Step 2: Once in 4Hi shift your transmission shifter into N
+Step 2: Once in 4H shift your transmission shifter into N

-Step 3: Now shift your transfer case shifter from 4Hi thru N to 4Lo.
+Step 3: Now shift your transfer case shifter from 4Hi thru N to 4L.

-Slow roll between 1 and 5 mph in neutral.
+It is possible to shift into our of of 4L with the vehicle completely stopped.
+However, it could be difficult because the teeth aren't properly aligned.
+Several attempts may be needed and a slow roll between 1 and 5 mph in neutral might be needed.
 Also shift quickly, don't drag it out.
 Some Jeeps engage better while slightly moving, and others lock in while stopped.

 The Jeep manual reads: